berkaykazak/berkaykazak/README.md

 - 👀 I’m interested in compoter
 - 🌱 I’m currently learning codeg
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me discord is dogoyeeter69#7357
+- 📫 How to reach me my discord is jenny the robot#6969

 <!---
 berkaykazak/berkaykazak is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.